 Companies routinely evaluate opportunities to reduce expenses.
 With the prices of gasoline, diesel fuel, natural gas and propane surging across the country, many organizations are currently focusing on lowering energy consumption.
 This process starts with an energy audit.

 Not only are many of the savings from an energy audit sustainable, "going green" can also add value by demonstrating responsible business practices and engendering support from environmentally conscientious employees, customers and other stakeholders.
 Even better, your company may qualify for tax breaks for making energy-saving changes.

 An effective energy audit begins with a data gathering exercise.
 Consider the following nine steps:

 Building energy expenses — such as water, electricity, gas and solid waste — for the previous three years should be compiled into a spreadsheet and analyzed.
 Any large variances should be identified and theories for the increase documented.
 This information will prove helpful during the physical inspection phase.

 Collect basic information regarding the specifications of each facility you operate, including:

 Another important factor to weigh is the year-round weather in the area where the building is located.

-9. Check the level of insulation in your exterior walls, ceilings, floors and crawl spaces.
-Is the building's envelope sealed?
-Commercial buildings typically have a large number of windows and doors.
+Additionally, commercial buildings typically have a large number of windows and doors.
 Just like in your home, commercial properties should have the appropriate insulation around doors, windows and exterior walls.
 Further, windows that face the sun may be candidates for solar film to block the sun's rays and reduce the need for air conditioning.